Behavioural insights encourage people to make better choices for themselves and society.

 There are various techniques used when conducting a behavioural insights project in a council.
 Many councils have been using the Behavioural Insight Team’s EAST framework to encourage behavioural change in local residents.
 To achieve good results, we should be making it Easy, Attractive, Social and Timely for us to change our behaviour.

-In this video, Tim Pearse, Head of Local Government at the Behavioural Insights Team, explains what behavioural insights is in the context of our work in councils and how different techniques can help influence people's behaviour in order to reduce costs or generate income.
+In this video, Tim Pearse, the previous Head of Local Government at the Behavioural Insights Team, explains what behavioural insights is in the context of our work in councils and how different techniques can help influence people's behaviour in order to reduce costs or generate income.